During the academic year of 2017-2018, Lambach Aircraft participated in the British Model Flying Association (BMFA) Payload challenge.

 Of course we got right back on track.
 Spirit of Delft was designed with an high aspect ratio, and as such, was able to get to the ground intact even without propeller.
 Thanks to the support of fellow teams, we were able to find a spare engine that would fit our engine mount, and get back to the runway to successfully complete the first round of the competition!

 Do you want to know more about the BMFA UAV design?
-Visit the Spirit of Delft’s page.
+Visit the Spirit of Delft’s design page.

 Do you want to know more about how the BMFA UAV was built?
 Visit the Spirit of Delft’s manufacturing page.